kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 # Identifiers

 Identifiers are the names given to user-defined variables and functions so they can be accessed later in the program.
-Identifiers can contain letters, numbers and the underscore character, but the first character cannot be a number.
+ShadingLanguageX follows the paradigm implemented in most programming languages: identifiers can contain letters, numbers and the underscore character, with the exception that the first character cannot be a number.
-They cannot be the same as a ShadingLanguageX reserved keyword (see below) or a MaterialX Standard Node.
+They also cannot be the same as a ShadingLanguageX reserved keyword (see below).

 ### Example